cfengine/documentation/reference/promise-types/files.markdown

 **Notes**:

-This was previously called \`recurse' in earlier versions of CFEngine.
+This was previously called 'recurse' in earlier versions of CFEngine.
 Note that the value inf may be used for an unlimited value.

 When searching recursively from a directory, the parent directory is